-Professor Guy Stern’s name while in Germany was Günther Stern.
-He was born in 1922, in Hildesheim, a medium sized town in Northern Germany with a pre-war population of about 65,000.
+Dr. Guy Stern’s name while in Germany was Günther Stern.
+He was born in 1922, in Hildesheim, a medium-sized town in Northern Germany with a pre-war population of about 65,000.
 Less than 1% were Jewish citizens.
 It had one Synagogue in a Moorish style, which like almost all synagogues in Germany were burned by the Nazis in November 1938.
-His mother came from a solid middle class family in Vlotho in Westphalia.
+His mother came from a solid middle-class family in Vlotho in Westphalia.
 One of her brothers, Felix, was killed during World War I; her brother, Willy, was severely wounded during the gas warfare at the end of the war.
 His paternal grandparents lived in a village, Ulrichstein, in Hesse.

-Professor Stern succeeded to get out of Germany because his uncle had furnished an affidavit (a guarantee) not to allow the immigrant boy to become a federal charge, and the Consul in Hamburg was far more sympathetic to the Jews than most of the Consul officials, encouraged to deny admission to the United States by orders of the largely anti-Semitic State Department.
+Dr. Stern succeeded in getting out of Germany because his uncle had furnished an affidavit (a guarantee) not to allow the immigrant boy to become a federal charge, and the Consul in Hamburg was far more sympathetic to the Jews than most of the Consul officials, encouraged to deny admission to the United States by orders of the largely anti-Semitic State Department.

-Professor Stern felt very lucky that he could stay with his Aunt and Uncle, and was enrolled in a very good high school about a three mile walk from his home.
+Dr. Stern felt very lucky that he could stay with his Aunt and Uncle, and was enrolled in a very good high school about a three-mile walk from his home.
 He tried to get his parents and his two siblings to the United States, but when he found a willing sponsor the whole effort was wrecked by an insensitive lawyer.

 After finishing high school, and attending the lower division program at St. Louis University, supporting himself by becoming a busboy after classes, he was drafted into the Army early in 1943.
 He served as an intelligence non-com of the U.S. Intelligence Service.
 He rose to the rank of Master Sergeant and was decorated with a bronze star for his innovative methods of extracting information from German POWs.

-On a visit to his hometown Professor Stern learned of the fate of his family.
+On a visit to his hometown, Dr. Stern learned of the fate of his family.
 All of them were victims of the Holocaust.

-Upon his return to civilian life, he finished college, majoring in Romance Languages and then on to Columbus where he received his Masters and PhD in German Literature in 1954.
-Professor Stern then taught at Denison University in Ohio, then the University of Cincinnati, where he also served as Graduate Dean.
+Upon his return to civilian life, he finished college, majoring in Romance Languages, and then on to Columbia University where he received his Masters and Ph.D. in German Literature in 1954.
+Dr. Stern then taught at Denison University in Ohio, then the University of Cincinnati, where he also served as Graduate Dean.
 Then at the University of Maryland and finally at Wayne State University where he served for three years as Senior Vice President and Provost.
-During his career he also accepted five guest professorships in Germany.
+During his career, he also accepted five guest professorships in Germany.

-After his retirement from academic positions, Professor Stern accepted various positions at the Holocaust Memorial Center in Farmington Hills, Michigan including the Interim Directorship of the Museum after the death of the founding Director, Rabbi Charles Rosenzveig.
+After he retired from academic positions, Dr. Stern accepted various positions at The Zekelman Holocaust Center in Farmington Hills including the Interim Directorship of the Museum after the death of the founding Director, Rabbi Charles Rosenzveig.

 Date: November 16, 2011